joaquinvanschoren/meta-learn.github.io/2020/index.md

 This year we are trialing a new reviewer mentorship scheme, which we hope will improve the future pool of expert reviewers in machine learning.
 Junior reviewers will be able to provide reviews in a guided setting, and linked with senior reviewers who will give them feedback and advice throughout the reviewing process.
 It is our hope that this will be a useful learning experience for reviewers, and improve overall quality of reviewing.

-In order for this to be feasible, all submissions will be asked to provide *two* contacts who have agreed to review for the workshop.
+In order for this to be feasible, all submissions will be asked to provide **two** contacts who have agreed to review for the workshop.
 These volunteers can of course be authors of the submission, or people who have agreed to review on behalf of the authors.
-Depending on their experience reviewing, these contacts will be assigned in their a junior or senior reviewer role.
-All submissions will be ensured at least one senior reviewer, as we will still be directly recruiting for reviewers as in previous years.
+Depending on their experience reviewing, these contacts will be assigned to either a junior or senior reviewer role.
+All submissions will be ensured at least one senior reviewer, since we will still be directly recruiting for reviewers as in previous years.

+We anticipate that all reviewers will get 2-3 papers to review, which will need to be finished by October 23, 2020.

 <!--
 Submissions can be made at [https://cmt3.research.microsoft.com/METALEARN2019/Submission/Index](https://cmt3.research.microsoft.com/METALEARN2019/Submission/Index)